jopemachine-playground/code-replacer/README.md

 4. You can apply the `excludeReg` option as form of regular expression, to exclude lines that you don't want to replace, such as comments.
 (e.g. `x=(.*//.*)|(.*<!--.*)|(.*\/\*.*)`)

-5. If you feel inconvenient to enter regular expressions or option value each time, you can set some values you want as default by below way.
+5. If you feel inconvenient to enter template value or option value each time, you can set some values you want as default by below way.
 `code-replacer set --tem={some_value} -x -v --debug --target={some_value} ...`
 If these argument is not entered next time, these values are used as a default.